dynamsoft-docs/document-viewer-docs/features/plugins-and-on-demand-loading.md

 Provides lightweight PDF parsing for pure image-based PDFs (JPEG and JBIG2).
 Combined with the built-in support for saving image-based PDFs, this plugin enables image PDF workflows without the full PDF WASM module.

+### Form Plugin

+Provides PDF form field management and form-filling functionality, including reading the raw data of form fields, updating their runtime properties (value, visibility, read-only, required, etc.), and locating the rendered form widgets in the viewer.
+Load this plugin only if your application needs to fill or manage PDF forms.

+The form plugin depends on the [annotation plugin](#annotation-plugin) and must be installed after it.

+When the form plugin is not loaded, the `Dynamsoft.DDV.formManager` instance is `undefined` and the form-related methods of the viewers are unavailable.
+Please refer to [`FormManager`](/api/class/formmanager.md) for the available APIs.

 ## WASM On-Demand Loading

 The WASM modules are split so that format-specific modules are loaded only when needed: